drfuzzi/INF2009_ImageAnalytics/README.md

-**Image Analytics with Raspberry Pi 4 using Web Camera**
+**Image Analytics with Raspberry Pi using Web Camera**

-**Objective:** By the end of this session, participants will understand how to set up a web camera with the Raspberry Pi 4, capture images, and perform basic and advanced image analytics.
+**Objective:** By the end of this session, participants will understand how to set up a web camera with the Raspberry Pi, capture images, and perform basic and advanced image analytics.

 ---

 **Prerequisites:**
-1. Raspberry Pi 4 with Raspbian OS installed.
+1. Raspberry Pi with Raspbian OS installed.
 2. MicroSD card (16GB or more recommended).
 3. Web camera compatible with Raspberry Pi (Will be using USB Webcam for this experiment).
 4. Internet connectivity (Wi-Fi).